elchinomandaron/CommandPhysicsJS/README.md

 - <h1>👋 Hi, I’m @elchinomandaron</h1>
-- this is a simple test for learn to create phsysic whit cancas in javascript
+- <div color='black'>this is a simple test for learn to create phsysic whit cancas in javascript
 - and little by little I will update this repo
 - if you can learn to use canvas or created physics you can lear this repo
-- code: 0%
+- code: 0% </div>
 - hablo español nativamente pero hablo español aunque
 - esto lo escribi en ingles ya que es el idioma mundial para que todos puedan
 - comprender